 According to the Random Acts of Kindness Foundation, you don’t have to be the one doing or receiving an act of kindness to experience a positive impact.
 Just by witnessing a kind act, you can get all of the proven health benefits.

 Research also reveals that the happiness people often get from giving to other individuals creates an additional positivity in the form of a domino effect – in other words, it’s contagious.
 The more you give, the more positive you feel, so, in turn, it feels greater overall happiness and kindness.
+Be Kind During These Uncertain Times is well documented for well-being.

 In other words, whether you see, do, or receive kindness, you’re more apt to pay it forward.
 And the more understanding, forgiving, and gentle we are with ourselves, the more likely it is that these positive vibrations will overflow into our interactions with family, friends, and even total strangers.